kdleonard93/kdleonard93/README.md

 - 👯 I’m looking to collaborate on **mostly small projects for now since i'm working on my own large scale app.**

+- 🔐 Interested in learning more about Cyber Security (might even aim for a degree)

 - 📫 How to reach me **contact@digitaldopamine.dev**

 <h3 align="left">Connect with me:</h3>